Controllers

 Controller Lifecycle

-When controller_reuse in config/app.php is set to false, a corresponding controller instance will be initialized for each request, and the controller instance will be destroyed after the request ends.
-This is similar to the operational mechanism of traditional frameworks.
+When controller_reuse in config/app.php is false, each request will initialize the corresponding controller instance once, and the controller instance will be destroyed after the request ends.
+This is the same as the running mechanism of traditional frameworks.

-When controller_reuse in config/app.php is set to true, all requests will reuse the controller instance, meaning the controller instance stays in memory once created, and all requests reuse it.
+When controller_reuse in config/app.php is true, all requests will reuse the controller instance.
+That is, once the controller instance is created, it resides in memory and is reused by all requests.

 <?php